 Fixing “Missed Schedule” Posts

 Sometimes WordPress will miss a scheduled post …

 To learn how to fix the missed post scheduling issue, see the tutorial below:

-Congratulations, now you know how to publish your WordPress posts at a later date.
+Congratulations!
+Now you know how to schedule WP blog posts to publish at a later date.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie